Prenuptial Agreements Attorney

 • Management of assets and debts by each individual spouse during the marriage- who is responsible

-• How property is divided if divorce takes place
+• How property is divided if a divorce takes place

-• Spouses pensions, retirement accounts, life insurance policies
+• Spouses pensions, retirement accounts, and life insurance policies

-• Decide whether a will should be prepared to execute terms of prenup agreement
+• Decide whether a will should be prepared to execute the terms of prenup agreement

-Prenuptial agreements may be more appropriate for those with specific situations to address and protect.
-An individual who owns a business may wish to keep it separate in event of divorce.
-Or an individual who brings children to the marriage from a previous marriage may wish to simplify future inheritance issues in an agreement.
+After outlining potential issues addressed by prenuptial agreements, it’s important to recognize that these agreements are not one-size-fits-all.
+Instead, prenuptial agreements may be more appropriate for those with specific situations to address and protect.
+For example, an individual who owns a business may wish to keep it separate in the event of divorce.
+Or an individual who brings children from a previous marriage may wish to simplify future inheritance issues in an agreement.
 Both individuals may have pre-marital assets they wish to protect.

 What Makes Marriage a Valid Contract in Florida?

-At its most basic level, such an agreement is simply a contract between the prospective couple.
-Case law in Florida holds that prenuptial agreements must be in writing and signed by each individual to be valid.
-And the couple must end up married (the contract is, by definition, contingent on the marriage taking place).
+At its core, such an agreement is a contract between the prospective couple.
+Case law in Florida holds that prenuptial agreements be in writing and signed by each individual to be valid.
+And the couple must get married, as the contract only takes effect upon the marriage taking place.
 Further, it must include provisions that are substantively fair for the party attempting to challenge the agreement.
-Or the other party must make full financial disclosure at the time the agreement is executed.
+Alternatively, the other party must make a full financial disclosure at the time the agreement is executed.

 What Does it Mean for a Marriage to be Voluntary?

-Equally important, the agreement must be fully voluntarily.
-If a party is subjected to duress or coercion, or if a party does not fully understand the terms, it could render the agreement void.
+Equally important, the agreement must be fully voluntary.
+If a party is subjected to duress or coercion, or if a party does not fully understand the terms, the agreement may be rendered void.
 A court will consider a lack of independent counsel, the sophistication of parties in terms of their relative business and economic savvy, any time pressures or constraints imposed, and the parties’ knowledge of rights being waived (such as court-ordered remedies) when determining if an agreement was truly voluntary.

 Contact Hunter Law Today